scour/feedjira-podcast/README.md

 The Feedjira::Podcast gem tries to strike a balance between standard Ruby idioms, the RSS and podcast specs, and needing to deal with real-world feeds that may not behave as expected.
 For the most part, interacting with a parsed podcast feed should be straight forward.

+This gem registers the podcast parser class with Feedjira, so `Feedjira::Feed.parse` and the other standard fetch/parse methods are generally the easiest ways to ingest feeds.
+For more information, see Feedjira's documentation.

 ### Common Behaviors

 #### Grouping